Siberia Airlines Flight 1812

 Siberia Airlines Flight 1812 was a commercial flight shot down by the Ukrainian Air Force over the Black Sea on 4 October 2001, en route from Tel Aviv, Israel, to Novosibirsk, Russia.
 The aircraft, a Soviet-made Tupolev Tu-154, carried 66 passengers and 12 crew members.
 There were no survivors.
 The crash site is about 190 km west-southwest of the Black Sea resort of Sochi, 140 km north of the Turkish coastal town of Fatsa and 350 km south-southeast of Feodosiya in Crimea.
 The crash was caused by a missile launched during joint Ukrainian-Russian military air-defence exercises at the Russian-controlled training ground of the 31st Russian Black Sea Fleet Research center on Cape Opuk near the city of Kerch in Crimea.
 Ukraine eventually admitted that it might have caused the crash, probably by an errant S-200 missile fired by its armed forces.
-Ukraine paid $15 million to surviving family members of the 78 victims ($200,000 per victim).
+Ukraine paid $15 million hryvnia to surviving family members of the 78 victims (US$200,000 per victim).